vktr274/cnn-affect-recognition/README.md

 The resulting dataset is balanced and contains 41,008 images in total.
 The training set contains 32,808 images (4,101 in each class) and the test set contains 8,200 images (1,025 in each class).

 The balanced dataset is available on Kaggle: [Facial Affect Dataset](https://www.kaggle.com/datasets/viktormodroczky/facial-affect-dataset)

+`python src/datasplit.py --seed 27 --output-path data_relabeled_split data_relabeled`

+The resulting dataset is not balanced but only split into training and test sets and contains 28,664 images in total.
+The training set contains 22,930 images and the test set contains 5,734 images.
+The dataset is smaller due to the fact that the `relabel.py` script overwrites images with the same filename (issue in the script was discovered after the dataset was created).

+The dataset is available on Kaggle: [Facial Affect Dataset Relabeled Unbalanced](https://www.kaggle.com/datasets/viktormodroczky/facial-affect-dataset-relabeled-unbalanced)

+`python src/datasplit.py --balance-train --balance-test --seed 27 --output-path data_relabeled_balanced_1x data_relabeled`

+The resulting dataset is not balanced but only split into training and test sets and contains 36,514 images in total.
+The training set contains 29,217 images and the test set contains 7,297 images.
+Again, the dataset is smaller due to the fact that the `relabel.py` script overwrites images with the same filename.

+The dataset is available on Kaggle: [Facial Affect Dataset Relabeled](https://www.kaggle.com/datasets/viktormodroczky/facial-affect-data-relabeled)

 ## Model